Ashutoshwahane/LearnSwift/README.md

 A set stores distinct values of the same type in a collection with no defined ordering.
 You can use a set instead of an array when the order of items is not important, or when you need to ensure that an item only appears once.

+# Dictionaries

+A dictionary stores associations between keys of the same type and values of the same type in a collection with no defined ordering.
+Each value is associated with a unique key, which acts as an identifier for that value within the dictionary.
+Unlike items in an array, items in a dictionary do not have a specified order.
+You use a dictionary when you need to look up values based on their identifier, in much the same way that a real-world dictionary is used to look up the definition for a particular word.

 ## Contribution 🙏🏻 are always Welcome ( fork this repository and make pull request)**
 <a href="https://www.buymeacoffee.com/LJ9VFRB" target="_blank"><img src="https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>